Kong/docs.konghq.com/src/gateway/reference/configuration.md

 Defines whether this node should rebuild its state synchronously or asynchronously (the balancers and the router are rebuilt on updates that affects them, e.g., updates to Routes, Services or Upstreams, via the Admin API or loading a declarative configuration file).
+(This option is deprecated and will be removed in future releases.
+The new default is `eventual`.)

 Accepted values are:

 - `strict`: the router will be rebuilt synchronously, causing incoming requests to be delayed until the rebuild is finished.
+(This option is deprecated and will be removed in future releases.
+The new default is `eventual`)
 - `eventual`: the router will be rebuilt asynchronously via a recurring background job running every second inside of each worker.